the supplier/factory's role during an preshipment inspection

-What is the factory role during an inspection
+What is the factory role during an third party inspection?

-- Transport the randomly selected export cartons from the warehouse to the inspection room.
+- Help carry the randomly selected export cartons from the warehouse to the inspection room/area;

-The factory workers assistance ensure that the Quality Inspector focuses on his main job: identifying defects and non-conformities.
+The factory workers assistance ensure that the Quality Inspector focuses on his main job: testing, measureing, comparing, identifying defects and non-conformities.

 Working space for the Quality inspector